 The Senate Coordinating Council follows the NDSU Policy Manual Process for coordinating policy review and revisions prior to publication in the NDSU Policy Manual.
 (For detailed information on the process, please see the Senate Coordinating Council Process link on the NDSU Policy Manual website.)

 After a policy is reviewed by the Senate Coordinating Council and placed in policy manual format, and routed to the various senates, Provost, Vice Presidents, councils, committees or other parties for approval or input as needed, it will be submitted to the President for approval.
-Following such approval the policy will be returned to the office currently responsible for maintaining records for distribution and publication in the manual (available on the NDSU web site at www.ndsu.edu/policy).
+Following such approval the policy will be returned to Office of the Provost for maintaining records for distribution and publication in the manual (available on the NDSU web site at www.ndsu.edu/policy).

 The President has the authority to adopt interim policies and procedures concerning matters for which legislative authority is delegated by the State Board of Higher Education to campus legislative bodies.
 Any adoption of an interim policy or procedure must include notice to all Senates prior to or at the time the policy or procedure takes effect.
 Not later than six months of its effective date, the President shall present the interim policy or procedure to the various Senates for review and their decision, subject to the President's approval or veto, concerning whether the policy or procedure should be continued, revised or discontinued.